Pryzinho/MMOCoreAstraAddon/README.md

+**This repository is no longer maintained.
+If you need something similar, take a look at the Phoenix API or get assistance on their Discord.**

 This plugin was made for the Minecraft server Astra and access to others is granted through the current project license.
 The purpose of this plugin is to unlock a skill-tree ability via command.

 ``Command Usage: /rpgst <player> <skillTreeNodeId> <level>``